|

-Having a regulated power supply that can output precise voltages in the 0 ..
+Having a variable regulated power supply that can output precise voltages in the 0 ..
 30Volts interval is a great add-on for any electronics lab.
-Especially when it's a high power supply.
+Especially when it’s a high power supply that can handle as much as 20Amps of current.

-For this article, I'm going to show my supply, built from scratch, the design I've used (schematics) and a few safety tips.
+For this article, I’m going to show you my variable regulated power supply, built from scratch, the circuit diagram I’ve used and a few safety tips.
+It’s based on the LM317 that controls a few high power bipolar transistors connected in parallel, to achieve a 0..30V voltage interval and a maximum current of 20Amps.

-For the case I opted for a computer power source metal casing: little space but eventually there was enough space to fit everything inside and keep it well organized.
+For the project enclosure, I opted for a computer power source metal casing, scrapped from a defective unit: little space but eventually there was enough to fit everything inside and still keep it well organised.

-For the regulated supply I've decided to use the LM317 to control 6 power transistors (TIP3055 NPN) connected in parallel.
+To regulate the output, I’ve decided to use the LM317 to control 6 power transistors (TIP3055 NPN) connected in parallel.
 The design is illustrated below:

 The low power secondary would be used to obtain 12V and 5V with the L7812/L7805, to power the digital voltmeter applied on the high power secondary and also various microcontroller projects that don't require too much current.

-I've soldered everything on a test board, using tick copper wire were needed (eg. for the connections to the transistors).
-A few holes in the front panel and I was able to place the 5k pot used to adjust the output, the LEDs, the fuse, and the black array of wire connectors for the output (The variable regulated output, the max regulated output, the non rectified alternative current output, the low power 5V and 12V output, etc).
+I’ve soldered everything on a test board, using tick copper wire were needed (eg. for the connections to the transistors).
+A few holes in the front panel and I was able to place the 5k pot for coarse voltage adjustments (and a second 1K pot for fine adjustments, connected in series with the first), the LEDs, the fuse, and the black array of wire connectors for the output (The variable regulated output, the max regulated output, the non rectified alternative current output, the low power 5V and 12V output, etc).

-My transformer gives 10A max at 24V, but this supply can handle up to 20A max, because of the 6 transistors.
-If you need more or less, simply change the number of transistors to suit your needs.
+My transformer gives 10A max at 24V, but the regulator block can handle up to 20A max, because of the 6 transistors.
+I preferred adding a few extra transistors, to distribute the load and help dissipate heat better.
+If you need more current or less, simply change the number of transistors to suit your needs.

 This supply is extremely reliable.
-I've used it for more then a year now, the initial design used 4 2n3055, but they failed quite frequently because of my high voltage experiments that produced spike backs.
+I’ve used it for more then a year now, the initial design had 4x 2N3055, but they failed quite frequently because of my high voltage experiments that produced spikes transmitted back to the supply circuit.
 The TIP3055 seems to be almost indestructible, so I highly recommend it.

-I've also placed a neon bulb, to protect the supply against high voltage kick backs.
-I'm not sure you need that if you're only doing low voltage stuff.
+The neon bulb works as a snubber, to protect the supply against high voltage kick backs.
+I’m not sure you need that if you’re only doing low voltage stuff.

 Here are some variants created by my readers